Having your eyebrows on fleek can give a huge boost to your self-confidence.

 The more appointments you have, the thinner your hairs are and the less pain you feel.

-Don’t worry, you will get used to it, and the pain does decrease after a few sittings.
+Don’t worry, you will get used to it, and the pain does decrease after a few tries.

 Be Open With Your Waxing Technician